-After doing a course with Cat Howell, Facebook came through and disabled my personal account which I believe is going to be a massive blessing in disguise.
-It is forcing me to focus on this blog and educate new marketers in a much more meaningful way than most marketers have tried educating in the past.
+After doing a course with Cat Howell, Facebook came through and disabled my personal account which I believed to be a blessing in disguise.
+It forced me to focus on this blog and educate new marketers in a much more meaningful way than most marketers have tried educating in the past.

 The banning literally wiped out 90% of my income so I had to think on my feet and this blog is what I decided would make up the shortfall.

 I have immense knowledge in and around eCommerce and it would be an incredible waste to not give back to other people in the industry.
 It is my goal along with other industry experts to provide the best practices and hints & tips on how to scale your ece-commerce business easily and ethically.